My first Christmas in Kentucky, I was invited by a new friend (as her guest) to my very first Christmas Coffee.

 5. Choose two main beverages – such as coffee and cider kept warm in coffee pots (serve water too)

-6. Prepare a simple favor (bag of candied nuts, mini loaf of bread, etc.) for your guests
+6. Prepare a simple favor (bag of candied nuts, a mini loaf of bread, etc.) for your guests

 8. Encourage guests to bring a friend (embrace the opportunity to love on them)